AI for smarter error page detection and LLM testing validation

 4. Enter the API Key.
 This value can be found in the Keys & Endpoint section when examining your resource from the Azure portal.
 You can use either KEY1 or KEY2.

-The Azure OpenAI endpoint and API key have been configured.
+The Azure OpenAI endpoint, API key and deployment ID have been configured.

 What to do next